-LTCC intensive courses run over a period of 24 hours (1pm or day one to 1pm on day two).
+LTCC intensive courses take place over two days.
 Each course is free and open to both students and practitioners.
 To register, please complete the registration form.

 The courses are taught by experts in their respective fields, all working on new research in hot topics in mathematics and the physical sciences.

 Thin Liquid Free-Surface Layers - Dr Bernhard Scheichl

 Tuesday 7 November 2017, 13.00-17.00: Institute of Education, 20 Bedford Way, WC1H 0AL.
 Room 784 (7th floor)

 Wednesday 8 November 2017, 9.00-13.00: Institute of Education, 20 Bedford Way, WC1H 0AL.
 Room 537 (5th floor)

 Shallow layers of Newtonian liquids exhibiting a free surface are ubiquitous in nature and engineering applications.
 The two essential disparate streamwise length scales allow for an rigorous asymptotic approach: a streamwise one and a comparatively small typical thickness of the film.
 The magnitudes of the governing Reynolds, the Froude, and the Weber number, all formed with appropriate reference quantities, introduce further perturbation parameters.
 Hence, our focus is on single-phase planar or axisymmetric layers over horizontal rigid plates under the action of gravity acting vertically and surface tension at moderate to large Reynolds numbers; effects as resonant gravity waves in two stratified layers of different densities are touched briefly.
 Specific emphasis is laid on (super-)critical flows exhibiting a boundary layer and, as a more realistic scenario,